Magawa: Retirement and death

 Magawa retired from bomb sniffing in June 2021 owing to his old age, as is standard for APOPO's HeroRATs.
 He spent a number of weeks mentoring 20 newly-recruited rats before ultimately retiring to a life of "snacking on bananas and peanuts".
 Magawa died peacefully in early January 2022, and was the organization's most successful HeroRAT at the time of his death.
+A stone statue honoring Magawa was unveiled in Siem Reap on April 4, 2026, to commemorate International Day for Mine Awareness and Assistance in Mine Action.